essteer/xiwen/README.md

 ## Overview

-Use Xiwen to scan websites for Chinese characters — hanzi — and:
+Use `xiwen` to scan websites for Chinese characters — hanzi — and:

 - analyse the content by HSK grade
 - identify character variants